seomoz/shovel/README.md

 - Tasks should be easy to define
 - Making a function a task should change as little as possible
-- Arguments are strings -- we're not going to try to guess
+- Arguments are strings -- we're not going to try to guess (there's an exception)
-- Value specificity
+- We value specificity
 - We'll inspect your tasks as much as we can

 Installing Shovel